pjeby/hot-reload/README.md

 If you develop plugins for [Obsidian.md](https://Obsidian.md/), you may be familiar with the frequent need to either restart/reload Obsidian, or else go into its plugin settings to disable and re-enable the plugin you're working on.

 Well, you don't need to do that any more.
 Just install this plugin, and let it do all the work.
 When enabled, this plugin automatically watches for changes to the `main.js` or `styles.css` of any plugin whose directory includes a `.git` subdirectory or a file called `.hotreload`, and then automatically disables and re-enables that plugin once changes have stopped for about three-quarters of a second.
-A notice will appear briefly in Obsidian when the reload occurs (the verbose logs in the developer tools will also reflect this).
-If you enable the Sync core plugin (paid feature, but there are free alternatives) and enable the `Sync > Vault configuration sync, Installed community plugins` feature, you'll be able to see updates on the mobile app instantly too.
+A notice will appear briefly in Obsidian when the reload occurs (verbose logs in the developer tools will also reflect this).

 The plugin also watches for changes to `manifest.json` files, and the addition or removal of `.git` or `.hotreload`, and updates its watch lists accordingly.
 So there's no configuration needed to add or remove plugins from the hot reload list: just put your new plugin(s) under revision control or create a `.hotreload` file in them.